 All of these covers I found at the Cover Browser.
 If you want to further explore the world of comic covers it is an excellent place to start.

-With American superhero comics focusing so much on combat between champions and evil-doers it makes sense that one of the most common compositions is two characters locked in battle.
+With American superhero comics focusing so much on combat between do-gooders and evil-doers it makes sense that one of the most common compositions is two characters locked in battle.
 Sometimes a third is added, though usually as a bystander.
-The figures are tradionally as large as they will fit on the cover, whether they battle another person, animal, monster, machine or themselves.
+The figures are traditionally as large as they can be and still fit on the cover.
+Heroes might battle another person, animal, monster, machine or themselves.
 Characters are sometimes brought right up to the foreground to highlight the emotional reactions in their faces.

 3. Many Figures